Joe Spencer (American football): Coaching career

-After retiring from football, Spencer launched a coaching career.
+After retiring from football, Spencer began his coaching career.
 His first job was as an assistant coach at Austin College in Texas starting in 1953.
-He was promoted to head football coach in 1955, and held that position through the 1960 season.
+He was promoted to head football coach in 1955 and held that position through the 1960 season.
 Spencer was hired as an assistant coach for the Houston Oilers in the American Football League (AFL) in 1961.
 The Oilers, who were coached by fellow former Browns tackle Lou Rymkus when he joined, won the AFL championship that year.
-The team finished with an 11–3 record the following season, but lost the championship game to the Dallas Texans.
+The team finished with an 11–3 record the following season but lost the championship game to the Dallas Texans.
 Spencer stayed with the Oilers until 1965.

 Spencer moved to a coaching job with the Edmonton Eskimos of the Canadian Football League in 1966 and 1967.
 He was then hired in 1968 as the offensive line coach for the AFL's New York Jets, who were led by Weeb Ewbank, one of Spencer's coaches when he played in Cleveland.
 Led by quarterback Joe Namath, the Jets finished the 1968 regular season with an 11–3 record and beat the heavily favored Baltimore Colts to win Super Bowl III.
 Spencer stayed with the Jets through the 1970 season.

 Spencer became the offensive line coach for the NFL's St. Louis Cardinals in 1971 before taking a similar role in 1972 at the University of Kansas.
 He coached at Kansas under Don Fambrough through the 1973 season.
 Spencer's next stop was as an assistant for the World Football League's Chicago Fire in 1974.
-The Fire disbanded after the season, however, and Spencer got a job as an assistant with the Kansas City Chiefs, where he coached for six years.
+The Fire disbanded after the season, and Spencer got a job as an assistant with the Kansas City Chiefs, where he coached for six years.
 He then took a job as an offensive line coach for the New Orleans Saints in 1981.
-The Saints hired Carl Mauck in 1982 to work with Spencer coaching the linemen, and the following year Spencer was moved to quality control coach.
+The Saints hired Carl Mauck in 1982 to work with Spencer coaching the linemen and the following year Spencer was moved to quality control coach.
 He stayed in that role through the 1985 season.

 Later life and death

 Spencer and his wife, Betty Jo, had two children.
-He died of cancer in 1996.
 In 1997, Austin College established the Coach Joe Spencer Award for Meritorious Service and Lifetime Achievement in Coaching in his honor.
 The award is given to Austin College alumni and staff who have distinguished athletic coaching careers.
 Spencer was also inducted into the Austin College Athletic Hall of Honor in 1969.
+He died of cancer on October 24, 1996, at the age of 73.